pl3onasm/Programming-fundamentals/README.md

 ### 2. Execution from $PATH

-Alternatively, you can add the script to your bin folder and run it from anywhere.
+Alternatively, you can add the script to your PATH variable and run it from anywhere.
 To display the current $PATH, run the following command:
 ```
 echo $PATH